matteoxpo/T11D17/README.md

 You go back to the computer and think about what it could possibly mean.
 It's a shame there are no more pieces of paper with clues anywhere... \
 You give it some thought and remember that a stack seems to be a variety of dynamic data structures, which is often implemented as a list.
 Looks like in order to open the door you also need to create a dynamic stack that contains integers.
 You need to implement the stack's standard interface: data pushing and popping operations.
 Also, don't forget to save all implementations in src/stack.c, whereas function declarations and structures in src/stack.h.
 You should also write module tests in tests/stack_test.c to make sure the stack and its functions are working.
 Who knows what might happen if the stack doesn't work correctly..

 ***== Quest 3 received.
 Develop an src/stack.c program which contains implementations of functions for working with a dynamic stack (init, push, pop, destroy).
 Put declarations of functions and structures of the dynamic stack that stores integers in src/stack.h.
 Write module tests for checking the push and pop functions of the stack in src/stack_test.c.
 Method functions should return SUCCESS if the test is successful and FAIL if there is an error.
 The tests should be built using a Makefile.
 Stage name: stack_test.
 The executable file should be located in the build folder at the root of the repository.
-It should be named Quest_3. ==***
+It should be named Quest_3.
+Please note: this quest will be tested by the `cppcheck` utility. ==***

 ***LOADING...***